Home adaptations

 Timescales for this stage will vary from person to person.

-Once you reach agreement with your Occupational Therapist for the works required, the Occupational Therapist will confirm the works they are supporting.
+Once you reach agreement with your OT for the works required, the OT will confirm the works they are supporting.

-This will then be reviewed and considered by a designated Occupational Therapist and/or Team Manager (Occupational Therapy).
-Once approval is given the designated Occupational Therapist or Team Manager (Occupational Therapy) will inform Caledonia Care and Repair and Grants.
+This will then be reviewed and considered by a designated OT/ Team Manager (OT).
+Once approval is given the designated OT/ Team Manager (OT) will inform the Care and Repair Officer and Grants.

-The Team Manager (Occupational Therapy)/designated other has 2 working days from receipt of confirmation from the Occupational Therapist for works to be considered.
+The designated OT/ Team Manager (OT) has 3 working days from receipt of confirmation from the OT for works to be considered.

 Stage 4 Tender

-A minimum of two quotes are required to accompany the grant application and the Caledonia Care and Repair officer will discuss who will be invited to tender for the works with you.
+A minimum of two quotes are required to accompany the grant application and the Care and Repair Officer will discuss who will be invited to tender for the works with you.
+You may wish to suggest any preferred contractors you would like to tender for the works.

 They will receive a copy of the plan and specification and may contact you to arrange a visit to you at home.

-The Contractor has 10 working days to return the tender.
-Please note that planning permission and a building warrant are sometimes required for the adaptations being supported.
+The contractor has 10 working days to return the tender.
+Please note that planning consent, listed building consent and/or a building warrant are sometimes required for the adaptations being supported.
 These permissions must be in place before the grant is submitted and will affect timescales at this stage.

 Stage 5 Submission of Grant Application

-When the Caledonia Care and Repair officer is satisfied they have all the required documentation they will visit you to complete the grant application form which must be signed by you.
+When the Care and Repair Officer is satisfied, they have all the required documentation they will visit you to complete the grant application form which must be signed by you.

 Permission from the landlord must also be included if you do not own your property.
 Copies of lease agreements will be required, and possibly copies of title documents.

-The Quantity Surveyor from Angus Council will visit you at home to consider the works being requested.
+The Quantity Surveyor from Angus Council will consider the works being requested.

-Angus Council has eight weeks to process a valid application however we will try to do this as quickly as possible.
+Angus Council has 8 weeks to process a valid application however we will try to do this as quickly as possible.
+Approval for applications is subject to available funding and timescales for approvals may vary.

-The Caledonia Care and Repair officer will be informed of the grant awarded.
-They will write to you confirming this and seek your permission to appoint the contractor on your behalf and proceed with the works.
+The Care and Repair Officer will be informed of the grant awarded.
+They will write to your OT, and you confirming this and seek your permission to appoint the contractor of your choice on your behalf and proceed with the adaptations.

-By signing the documentation you are agreeing to enter into a contract with the contractor, not Caledonia Care and Repair or Angus Council.
+By signing the documentation, you are agreeing to enter into a contract with the contractor, not Care and Repair or Angus Council.
 The appointed contractor should visit or contact you to discuss and finalise the works required, agree a start date and how long the work will take to complete.
+You may wish to discuss provision of temporary equipment with your OT to assist you when your adaptation works are on site (such as commode provision).
+If you need to cancel the works once the contractor has been appointed, the Care and Repair Officer will discuss whether there are any costs that will need met by you.

 Timescales for this stage will vary from person to person.